-Maynooth University's Research Institutes and Designated Research Centres are an important element of the University's strategic plan to build research capacity and a research culture of international quality and outlook.
+Maynooth University's Research Institutes and Designated Research Centres are an important element in-building the University's research capacity and developing a research culture of international quality and outlook.
 The Review Team of the 2018/19 CINNTE Institutional Review recognised the importance of the Institutes and Research Centres for the University and commended 'the effective use of research institutes to cultivate an inclusive research culture and research initiatives across departmental lines, capable of attracting large-scale EU funding' (commendation 21).